jurmc/no_performance_penalty_from_debug_symbols/README.md

-Question is: "Do debug symbols has impact on performance on compiled binary?"
+Question is: "Do debug symbols has an impact on performance on compiled binary?"

 Here is some evidence that debug there is no such impact: